loganbrunner/sample-git/README.md

+# Sample Git Project
-This is the README file.
+This is the README file, which will include information about the project.

+## Prerequisites
+* Python